Dorian Thompson-Robinson: 2024 season

-Thompson-Robinson began the 2024 season as the backup quarterback for the Browns.
+Thompson-Robinson began the 2024 season as the third string quarterback for the Browns.
 He first appeared in a regular season game on October 20, after Deshaun Watson suffered an Achilles injury.
 Thompson-Robinson completed 11 passes in 24 attempts for 82 yards and two interceptions in relief before leaving himself with a finger injury.
 He was replaced by Jameis Winston, who was named the starting quarterback for the Browns' next game; Thompson-Robinson's finger had recovered sufficiently for him to be the backup.

 After Winston threw three interceptions in Cleveland's December 15 game against the Kansas City Chiefs, Thompson-Robinson replaced him as quarterback and completed 4 passes in 9 attempts with an interception.
 The following week, the Browns announced that Thompson-Robinson would start their upcoming game against the Cincinnati Bengals.
 In the 24–6 loss, he accumulated 157 yards passing and 49 rushing, but threw two interceptions and was sacked five times.
 Thompson-Robinson also started Cleveland's next game against the Miami Dolphins, and completed 24 passes in 47 attempts for 170 yards, threw an interception, lost a fumble, and committed three intentional grounding penalties in a 20–3 loss.

 Philadelphia Eagles

-2025 season

 On March 12, 2025, Thompson-Robinson and a 2025 fifth-round draft pick were traded to the Philadelphia Eagles in exchange for Kenny Pickett.
-He was waived on August 24.
+Thompson-Robinson was waived on August 24.

+Orlando Storm

+On January 12, 2026, Thompson-Robinson was selected by the Orlando Storm in the 2026 United Football League quarterback draft.
+Thompson-Robinson began the season as the backup quarterback to Jack Plummer.
+In Week 2 against the Louisville Kings, he made his Storm debut after briefly replacing an injured Plummer, completing 2 of 3 passes for 19 yards while rushing once for six yards in a 19–9 victory.
+It was his only appearance through the team's first four games.

+Birmingham Stallions

+On April 19, 2026, Thompson-Robinson was traded to the Birmingham Stallions for quarterback Matt Corral and defensive end Amani Bledsoe.
+Thompson-Robinson was named the Stallions' starting quarterback by head coach A. J. McCarron ahead of the team's Week 5 matchup against the DC Defenders.
+Less than a week after joining the team, he led the Stallions to a season-high 28 points in a 45–28 loss, completing 28 of 43 passes for 313 yards with two touchdowns and two interceptions while also rushing for 43 yards and a touchdown.
+The following week, Thompson-Robinson earned his first win as Birmingham's starter against his former team, completing 19 of 27 passes for 271 yards and a touchdown in a 20–17 victory.